-Rhodiola is POSSIBLY SAFE when taken by mouth, short-term (for up to four weeks).
+Rhodiola is POSSIBLY SAFE when taken by mouth, short-term (for up to 6-10 weeks).
 The safety of long-term use is not known.
 The potential side effects of rhodiola are not known.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of rhodiola during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn’t enough reliable information about the safety of taking Rhodiola if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.